AlainParadis/wil/business-documents.md

 <div class="copy-container">
   <code id="text-to-copy">
 <p>
 Payment Terms: Prices are subject to change if the scope of work changes.
 This pricing is valid for 30 days from issuance.
-Author’s alterations will be charged at an hourly rate of [$XX] for work in addition to the original scope of work.
+Author’s alterations will be charged at an hourly rate of $XX for work in addition to the original scope of work.
 </p>
 <p>
 If significant additions are made to the scope of work, a quote will be provided for that work as a separate contract.
 </p>
 <p>
-Upon approval of this proposal, a deposit of [XX%] will be required.
+Upon approval of this proposal, a deposit of XX% will be required.
 Invoices are payable upon receipt.
 Past due accounts are subject to a late payment charge of 4% per month.
 [Designer] reserves the right to withhold shipments to customers that do not meet these terms.
 </p>
 <p>
 Please make cheque payable to: [Designer].
 Send e-transfers to [Designer]@[Designer].com.
 Use the invoice number as the security answer.
-For payment inquiries, please call [613-xxx-xxxx]
+For payment inquiries, please call 613-XXX-XXXX
 </p>
 <p>
 Copyright: Design documents including, but not limited to, sketches, designs, illustrations, photography, and all other design documents are the exclusive property of [Designer].
 Exclusive copyright of these materials is reserved by the Designer.
 [Designer] reserves the right of first refusal to make changes, or produce additional instances of these designs.